sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 );
 ```

 As you can see, we've placed the zero line first among the data sets.
-With that order, flotr2 will draw the actual data on top of the zero line as in figure NEXTFIGURENUMBER, reinforcing its role as chart framework instead of data.
+With that order, flotr2 will draw the actual data on top of the zero line, as shown in figure NEXTFIGURENUMBER, reinforcing its role as chart framework instead of data.

 <figure>
 <div id="line-chart4" style="width:600px;height:400px;"></div>